sshazcr/JeStErS-ITZ-code/README.md

 # JeStErS-ITZ-code
-for VRC ITZ code, coded in PROS
+for VRC ITZ code, coded for PROS

 This is pretty much a repository so that me and my partner can share our work more easily with each other